JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](/img/consultation_none.png)
 *Extract from the [planning officer report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!YqRE%2fHHub07usEq0aQthAA%3d%3d!%7d%7d%7d) approving the changed management strategy*

 This is the second time that Southwark and Delancey have connived behind the scenes to do local traders down.
-Delancey dumped the affordable retail units in __Elephant One__ in favour of giving the space to Sainsburys, back in 20xxx.
+Delancey [dumped half of the affordable retail units](http://35percent.org/2015-07-12-shopping-centre-and-lcc-redevelopment-proposals/#delancey---a-morality-tale) in __Elephant One__ back in 2013 and replaced them with a Sainsburys.

-This latest dirty trick is entirely in keeping with the whole sorry saga of the __Elephant One__ development, whose history shows how Delancey has carved out a great chunk of the Elephant for its own profit at the local community's expense, aided and abbetted by Southwark Council.
+This latest dirty trick is entirely in keeping with the whole sorry saga of the __Elephant One__ development, whose history shows how Delancey has carved out a great chunk of the Elephant for its own profit at the local community's expense, aided and abetted by Southwark Council.

-This is the story of __Elephant One__ so far.
+This is the sorry story of __Elephant One__ so far.

 ![](/img/elephantone.jpg)